Philaeux/certbot-webroot/README.md

 ### Renew certificates

-A simple ``certbot renew`` will run the same challenge that during the creation.
+A simple ``certbot renew --tls-sni-01-port=8899`` will run the same challenge that during the creation.

 ### Haproxy refresh certificates